16 Live Music Venues in Calgary

 1000 9 Ave.
 S.W., 403-233-7550, dickenspub.ca

+Gallery House Concerts is a not-for-profit endeavour.
 This venue is as intimate as they come — it’s in Jackie Bourgaize and Dale Sorensen’s home.
 With the help of Chris Gheran and other local artists, the couple hosts live music in their living room.
-It’s a not-for-profit endeavour and most of the ticket sales are given back to the performers.
-The venue isn’t licensed but attendees can bring what they want to drink as well as a plate of food to share.
-Concerts at this kid-friendly venue are relaxed and low-key.
+Attendees can bring a drink as well as a shareable plate of food to enjoy at the show.

 119 Nottingham Rd.
 N.W., galleryhouseconcerts.com